Eilowangfang/LPCE/Distill/README.md

 The testing set is `/queries` used for evaluating the estimation error during training.
 The mode could be configured as `Train` for training a model, or `Test` for inference in `lpcer.py`.

-In `model` directory:
-there is example ready models, which can be further compressed via knowledge distillation.